tc39/proposal-smart-pipelines/readme.md

 backwards compatible with the [Core Proposal][] as well as all other [additional features][].

-[Additional Feature BC is **formally specified in a separate draft specification**][formal BC].
+[Additional Feature BC is **formally specified in in the draft specification**][formal BC].

 <table>